Click farm: Advertising provider responses

 Facebook issued a statement stating: "A like that doesn't come from someone truly interested in connecting with the brand benefits no one.
 If you run a Facebook page and someone offers you a boost in your fan count in return for money, our advice is to walk away – not least because it is against our rules and there is a good chance those likes will be deleted by our automatic systems.
 We investigate and monitor "like-vendors" and if we find that they are selling fake likes, or generating conversations from fake profiles, we will quickly block them from our platform."
 Andrea Faville reported that Alphabet Inc. companies Google and YouTube "take action against bad actors that seek to game our systems."
-LinkedIn spokesman Doug Madey said buying connections "dilutes the member experience violates their user agreement and can also prompt account closures."
+LinkedIn spokesman Doug Madey said buying connections "dilutes the member experience, violates their user agreement, and can also prompt account closures."
 Chief executive and founder of Instagram, Kevin Systrom reports "We've been deactivating spammy accounts from Instagram on an ongoing basis to improve your experience."

 Facebook's purging of fake likes and accounts occurred from August to September 2012.
 According to Facebook's 2014 financial report to the Securities and Exchange Commission, an estimated 83 million false accounts were deleted, accounting for approximately 6.4% of the 1.3 billion total accounts on Facebook.
 Likester reported pages affected include Lady Gaga, who lost 65,505 fans and Facebook, who lost 124,919 fake likes.
 Technology giant Dell lost 107,889 likes (2.87% of its total likes) in 24 hours.
 Billions of YouTube video fake views were deleted after being exposed by auditors.
 In December 2014, Instagram carried out a purge deemed the "Instagram Rapture" wherein many accounts were affected—including Instagram's own account, which lost 18,880,211 followers.

+Recent research has indicated that click farms, as well as stand-alone bots, have become easy to identify by the defenses of an ad network, while more sophisticated techniques are still being studied and examined by researchers.